How to Turn a Blog Poll Into a Living Data Source

 4. System-Level Awareness

-That's what the Pulse timeline does.
+That is what the Pulse timeline does.
 Every data shift, claim update, and Living Content rewrite appears as a beat, a typed event with a specific meaning:

 • leader_changed, a minority option became dominant

-• archetype_shifted, the response pattern changed category (e. g., "clear winner" to "close race")
+• archetype_shifted, the response pattern changed category (e.g., "clear winner" to "close race")

-• milestone, the poll hit a sample-size threshold (50, 200, 500)
+• milestone, the poll hit a sample-size threshold (50, 100, 250, 500)

-That's the difference between embedding a widget and building a system.
+That is the difference between embedding a widget and building a system.

 How to Build a Poll That Keeps Generating Value